kitan-akamai/akamai-university-demo-lke-wordpress/README.md

 2. Execute Terraform

-   Review the Terraform script, designed to deploy a LKE cluster with three worker nodes and a Cluster Autoscaler configured to scale up to a maximum of 10 nodes.
+   Review the Terraform script, which is to deploy a LKE cluster with three worker nodes and a Cluster Autoscaler configured to scale up to a maximum of 10 nodes.
 The script utilizes the Helm provider to  deploy containerized software packages (WordPress and MariaDB).
 In less than 30 lines, you can have a fully operational 3-tier application running on Kubernetes.
 Having an understanding of the APIs, you can extend the CI/CD integration from this point and seamlessly execute a full suite of DevOps tasks that are beyond the scope of this demo.

    ```bash
    export TF_VAR_linode_token="your-token-goes-here"